 What is Mindset?
 (Fixed vs. Growth)

 J.K.
 Rowling, (the mastermind behind Harry Potter), dealt with “the implosion of a short-lived marriage, becoming a single parent, jobless, and as poor as it is possible to be in modern Britain, without being homeless.”
-Both of these brilliant minds found outrageous success, (amid, and after), storms that challenged their mindset.
+Both of these brilliant minds found outrageous success, amid challenges their mindset.
 They embody what the growth mindset is all about.

 Why Self-Awareness is Necessary for a Growth Mindset

-A person with more self-awareness can take the same situation, and create an opportunity for introspection, and improvement.
-In my book, one of the top habits of highly successful self-aware people, is taking responsibility for their actions.
+A person with more self-awareness can take the same situation and create an opportunity for introspection and improvement.
+In my book, one of the top habits of successful self-aware people is taking responsibility for their actions.

 Stumbling through a couple of crummy relationships signals that it’s time to pause and regroup.
-Those with high self-awareness understands the quote “my vibe attracts my tribe,” immediately seeking to uncover and remedy, their crappy relationship karma.
-Their self-awareness empowers them with a growth mindset, seeking to problem solve, rather than throw their hands up, (chalking their toxic relationships up to bad luck).
+Those with high self-awareness immediately seek to uncover and remedy their crappy relationship karma.
+Their self-awareness empowers them to problem solve, rather than throw their hands up, (chalking their toxic relationships up to bad luck).

 As you can see, consciously increasing your self-awareness also gets you into the habit of thinking fluidly, leading to a growth mindset, rather than boxing yourself into a fixed mindset with rigid thinking.
 Read this for tips on becoming more self-aware.